-In St Lucia 24% of people speak a language other than English at home.
+In St Lucia, 24% of people spoke a language other than English at home in 2006.

 St Lucia's language statistics show the proportion of the population who speak a language at home other than English.
 They indicate how culturally diverse a population is and the degree to which different ethnic groups and nationalities are retaining their language.

 St Lucia's language statistics should be analysed in conjunction with Country of Birth and Proficiency in English to assist in identifying specific cultural and ethnic groups in the area and the services required by the multicultural community.

 'Does the person speak a language other than English at home?'

 |Language spoken at home - ranked by size|